3. Free Offers

 I can’t guarantee that nothing will go wrong, but I can tell you that I care a lot about things going right, and that I will do what I can to make that happen as consistently as possible.
 At this time there is no dedicated tech support for Classwork Zoom.
 If I become aware of any problems, I will inform users as needed and work to get issues fixed as quickly as my time and budget allow.

-The payment model for Classwork Zoom is monthly or yearly subscriptions which can be made by individuals or organizations.
+The payment model for Classwork Zoom is monthly or yearly subscriptions which can be made by individual teahers or by schools and districts for their teachers.
 I reserve the right to change the price at any time, but a change in price will only take effect for current subscribers after their subscriptions expire.

 So let’s go...